The Porthcawl Museum and Historical Society was founded in October 1972.

 Significantly, as established by Major Harry Judge, the Commanding Officer, before his death, Porthcawl Museum is the only museum that holds the memorabilia of the 49th Reconnaissance Regiment, formed in Porthcawl in 1942.
 Visitors from Utrecht visit every year to pay their respects to the regiment that helped liberate their town.
 It is the intention of the museum committee, to display all the items in May 2015, to mark the 70th Anniversary of V. E. Day.

+This wealth of objects is meticulously recorded and catalogued according to the procedures laid down by the National Museum of Wales; of which the Museum is an associate member through having achieved Full Accreditation Status through Cymal since 2009.
 Accreditation has many benefits – Links with other museums enables items to be often loaned or shared to facilitate richer displays.
 Moreover, being a charity, the Museum has the option to apply for a plethora of grants, some available through Cymal and CADW.

 Porthcawl Museum has always involved itself in the life of the town but no more so than of late.
 Over the last two years committee members have worked tirelessly to support other organisations in the community, such as the Buckaneer Carnival, Christmas Swim Appeal, a variety of youth groups, Porthcawl Townswomen’s Guild, W.I, U3A, Probus, the Porthcawl Town Orchestra and Church groups to name but a few.
 Links with schools in Porthcawl are developing with a programme of educational visits being developed for the new school year.
+A programme of monthly lectures runs throughout the year, with speakers invited from all over the South Wales area.
+Members of the Museum also deliver historical lectures to local societies and organisations.

 The Museum is visited annually by an assessor for the Welsh Government’s Visitor Attraction Quality Assurance Scheme, VAQAS.
 Although the scheme has changed, becoming more rigid in its criteria, the Museum has maintained the award for the 6th year running.
 Both Cymals’ Full Accreditation Award and the VAQAS award are proudly displayed at the museum.